NEED A PACEMAKER / MEDICAL DEVICE ELECTROMAGNETIC INTERFERENCE (EMI) ENVIRONMENTAL SITE SURVEY?

 - Nanotechnology lab equipment

-- AC and DC motors such as those found in blower motors / fans, HVAC equipment
+- AC and DC motors found in blower motors / fans, HVAC equipment, pumps

 - Walkie-talkie base stations & 2 Way Radio Microphones and so forth can all cause malfunctions and intermittent operation in nearby mission critical electronics.
 I have even found significant DC magnetization in the structural metal of buildings and in ferrous alloy stock.

 3) There are environments which may have unexpected sources of high magnetic fields.
 I once did a survey of an exhibit in a museum where one of the display items possessed an unusually high magnetic field that was worth investigating.
 Hospitals and scientific research centers may have MRI (Magnetic Resonance Imaging) and NMR (Nuclear Magnetic Resonance) equipment which uses exceptionally strong DC magnets and Radio Frequencies.